A "Referral from the Doctor" Blog Article

 - and yield high signal to noise ratios.

-BHQ dyes can be paired with all common reporter dyes emitting between the ultraviolet and infrared wavelengths, thereby making multiplexed hybridization assays easy to design and interpret.
+BHQ dyes can be paired with all common reporter dyes emitting between the ultraviolet and infrared wavelengths, thereby making multiplexed hybridisation assays easy to design and interpret.

 Applications: Single and multiplex, quantitative and qualitative, real-time and endpoint PCR analyses; allelic discrimination; and SNP detection.